coliin8/book_explorer/README.md

-# Setup and Run Application
+# Setup and Run Application Locally

 1. Install Python 3.10.4.
 2. Install Redis and start it using `redis-server` use default port of 6379